la toyah gill interviewla toyah gill interview 3

 Solutions are open.
 I am interested in opening, beginning, finding solutions to un-asked questions, de-defining problems, making more options rather than narrowing anything down to fewer possibilities.

-I am not interested in method, but method is necessary even for a one-time experience.
+I am not interested in method, but method is necessary for one-time experiences.
 I am interested in one-time experiences with one-time methods.

 Disposable formulas.

-No settling with one technique, but making the inconsistency the technique to experience each occasion uniquely.
+No settling with one technique, but making inconsistency the technique to experience each occasion uniquely.

 Is method necessary?
 Is knowing necessary?
 Is formula necessary?

-These the questions, that move my research forwards and this frustration, the impossibility of escaping formula, are those which lead me to continue looking for ‘other’, ‘unstable’, ‘restless’.
-It’s not for training, for learning to do anything better, rather a mission to keep the waters moving, not to settle, just for the sake of not settling.
+These the questions, that move my (re)search forwards and this frustration – the impossibility of escaping formulae – are those which lead me to continue looking for ‘other’, ‘unstable’, ‘restless’.
+It is not for training, for learning to do anything better, rather a mission to keep the waters moving, not to settle, just for the sake of not settling.

 I don’t have a goal, I have a mission and it is not for my life but for the waters and the winds never to stop.
 It is for LIFE.